Hamburger SV: Post-war era

-HSV's first post-war season was in the newly formed Stadtliga Hamburg and they won its championship in 1946.
+HSV's first post-war season was in the newly formed Stadtliga Hamburg, and they won its championship in 1946.
 The club also won the championship of the British occupation zone in 1947 and 1948, the only two seasons this competition was staged.

-HSV became the first German team to tour the United States after World War II in May 1950 and came away with a 6–0 record.
+In May 1950, HSV became the first German team to tour the United States after World War II, and came away with a 6–0 record.

-Playing in the Oberliga Nord after the resumption of league play in post-war West Germany in 1947, HSV became a frighteningly dominant regional club.
-In 16 seasons from 1947 to 1948 to 1962–63, they laid claim to the Oberliga title 15 times, only posting an uncharacteristic 11th-place finish in 1953–54.
+Playing in the Oberliga Nord after the resumption of league play in post-war West Germany in 1947, HSV became a dominant regional club.
+In 16 seasons from 1947 to 1948 to 1962–63, they won the Oberliga title 15 times, only posting an 11th-place finish in 1953–54.
 During this period, they scored over 100 goals in each of the 1951, 1955, 1961 and 1962 seasons.
 In 1953, the club's all-time leading goalscorer Uwe Seeler debuted.
 In nine seasons, he scored 267 goals in 237 Oberliga matches.

-National titles, however, were harder to come by.
-In 1956, HSV reached the DFB-Pokal final but were beaten by Karlsruher SC.
-This was followed by losses in the finals of the national championship to Borussia Dortmund in 1957 and Schalke 04 in 1958.
+In 1956, HSV reached the DFB-Pokal final, but were beaten by Karlsruher SC.
+This was followed by losses in the finals of the national championship to Borussia Dortmund, in 1957, and Schalke 04, in 1958.

 In 1960, HSV became German champions for the first time since 1928, defeating 1.
 FC Köln 3–2 in the championship final.
 Seeler, who scored twice in the final, was named West German Footballer of the Year.

 As national champions, HSV represented West Germany in the 1960–61 European Cup.
 The club's first ever match in European competition was a 5–0 defeat of Swiss club Young Boys in Bern, with HSV winning the tie 8–3 on aggregate.
 In the quarter-finals, they beat English champions Burnley before being defeated by Barcelona at the semi-final stage in a playoff game after the scores were level over two legs.
 The crowd of 77,600 at the Volksparkstadion for the first leg against Barcelona remains the record attendance for a HSV home match.